 SMB at first told us that this generator would not fit under the rear of our van.
 After consulting with the manufacturer and the Texas SMB staff, they were able to modify the mounting brackets on the generator so it would fit.

-The only problem we have had with the generator was when we ran out of fuel when the tank got below 3/8 full (thinking we could use it until 1/4 full).
+The only problem we have had with the generator was when we ran out of fuel when the tank got below 1/4 full (the gauge read 3/8 full).
 After filling the tank, the generator would start but the rpms would cycle up and down every 10 or 20 seconds.
 We soon learned that air in the fuel line caused this and we had to bleed the injector.
 This is not difficult after learning how.
 Use a 17 mm wrench to loosen the nut on the stainless fuel line leading to the injector, near the bottom of the opening on the rear of the generator.
 Loosen it just slightly, have someone start the generator, then close it after cranking for about 5 seconds.
 You may have to do this more than once.
 After trying many times with no fuel bleeding out I realized the fuel pump had failed.
 PowerTech sent me a free one which I installed in about two hours (not an easy job).